Eunice Rosen

-Eunice Marya Rosen (born September 6, 1930) is an American bridge player.
-She is married to fellow bridge champion William Rosen.
+Eunice Manya Rosen (September 6, 1930 – June 5, 2019) was an American bridge player.
+She was married to fellow bridge champion William Rosen.

 In 1958 and in 1966, Eunice and Bill won the Master Mixed Teams, now known as the Chicago Mixed Board-a-Match tournament.
 In 2000, she won the Whitehead Women's Pairs playing with Joan Stein.
 Her impressive defensive bridge skills became widely regarded in the bridge community, resulting in a write-up in The New York Times column covering one of her remarkable moves.

 In a 1982 New York Times column, Alan Truscott called Eunice Rosen "one of the leading players in the game."

 Her parents were Samuel and Marion Berg.
-Eunice and William live in Highland Park, Illinois.
-They have four children: Marc Jeremy Rosen, Marta Jane Freud, James David Rosen and Gary Andrew Rosen.
+Eunice and William Rosen lived in Highland Park, Illinois.
+They had four children: Marc Jeremy Rosen, Marta Jane Freud, James David Rosen and Gary Andrew Rosen.
+Eunice Rosen died in Wilmette, Illinois on June 5, 2019, at the age of 88.